jeremiah-quill/readme-generator/README.md

 ## Questions

 ​
-If you have any questions about the repo, open an issue or contact me directly at test.
-You can find more of my work at [test](https://github.com/test/).
+If you have any questions about the repo, open an issue or contact me directly at jcq5010@gmail.com.
+You can find more of my work at [jeremiah-quill](https://github.com/jeremiah-quill/).